firelightrpg/PilotWave/Conflicts.md

 Aspect.
 Generally, surprise is determined by side, but one or more individuals from either side may be Aware, while others are Surprised.
 Determining Surprise may call for a contest; Notice overcoming Stealth, in some circumstances.
 In Far Vehicle or Starship combat, surprise is usually determined by successful sensor ops.
 If nothing occurs that grants the other side awareness, Surprise may continue in subsequent Exchanges.
-When one or more character is Surprised, those who aren't surprised are considered Aware.
+When one or more characters are Surprised, those who aren't surprised are considered Aware.

 ## Turn Order